Proving Negligence Under Georgia Personal Injury Laws

 - Breach of duty of care: The plaintiff must demonstrate that circumstances warranted a duty of care toward other parties.
 For example, the owner of a business has a duty of care for the safety of customers entering his building for the purpose of buying a product or conducting business.
 Conversely, if a secured building is posted No Trespassing but someone is injured while illegally breaking in, the courts may rule that the property owner had no duty of care for the safety of the injured party.

-- Proof that the injuries were the result of the negligence: The plaintiff must clearly demonstrate that the extent of injuries or death were the direct result of the negligence or misconduct on the part of the defendant.
+- Proof that the injuries were the result of the negligence: The plaintiff must clearly demonstrate that the extent of injuries or death was the direct result of the negligence or misconduct on the part of the defendant.
 For example, a car accident may have been the result of a driver’s negligence, however, if the injured party was not wearing seat belts or the airbags failed to deploy properly, the extent of injuries may not be attributed solely to the negligent driver’s actions.

 - Proof of actual damages: The courts recognize that people make mistakes and accidents happen.
 If there are no actual damages resulting from the negligence, there may not be a case.
 For example, if a doctor uses his or her best efforts to meet the standard of due care and duty of care, but prescribes the wrong medication that does not cure the patient but causes no additional injuries or harm, the court may rule that there were no actual damages associated with the negligence or error.